decisiongate/scala-spark-bigdata-decision-support/README.md

 * [Usage](#usage)

 ## <a id="general-info" />General info
-Building applications for summary statistics using Apache Spark and Scala.
+Building applications for summary statistics for decision support using Apache Spark and Scala.

 ## <a id="technologies" />Technology stack
 The project is created with: